-If you have mastered the art of Isabelle's antiquotations, i.e. things like the above $\mathfrak{Q}\{\mathsf{thm}...\}$ , beware: in your vanity you may be tempted to think that all readers of the stunning ps or pdf documents you can now produce at the drop of a hat will be struck with awe at the beauty unfolding in front of their eyes.
+If you have mastered the art of Isabelle's antiquotations, i.e. things like the above $Q{thm...}$ , beware: in your vanity you may be tempted to think that all readers of the stunning documents you can now produce at the drop of a hat will be struck with awe at the beauty unfolding in front of their eyes.
 Until one day you come across that very critical of readers known as the "common referee".
 He has the nasty habit of refusing to understand unfamiliar notation like Isabelle's infamous $[ ] \implies$ no matter how many times you explain it in your paper.
-Even worse, he thinks that using [ ] = for anything other than denotational semantics is a cardinal sin that must be punished by instant rejection.
+Even worse, he thinks that using [ ] for anything other than denotational semantics is a cardinal sin that must be punished by instant rejection.

-This document shows you how to make Isabelle and IATEX cooperate to produce ordinary looking mathematics that hides the fact that it was typeset by a machine.
+This document shows you how to make Isabelle and $IAT_EX$ cooperate to produce ordinary looking mathematics that hides the fact that it was typeset by a machine.
 You merely need to load the right files:

 • Import theory LaTeXsugar in the header of your own theory.
 You may also want bits of OptionalSugar, which you can copy selectively into your own theory or import as a whole.
-Both theories live in HOL/Library and are found automatically.
+Both theories live in HOL/Library.

-• Should you need additional LATEX packages (the text will tell you so), you include them at the beginning of your LATEX document, typically in root.tex.
+Should you need additional LATEX packages (the text will tell you so), you include them at the beginning of your LATEX document, typically in root.tex.
 For a start, you should \usepackage{amssymb} - otherwise typesetting ¬(∃x.
-Px) will fail because the AMS symbol ∄ is missing.
+P x) will fail because the AMS symbol ∄ is missing.